-Established in 1925 with 38 members, the Walter Hines Page Chapter National Society Daughters of the American Revolution (NSDAR or DAR) now has 130 members and over 500 associate members residing throughout the United Kingdom, as well as in the United States, France, Belgium, Ireland, Spain, Germany and Japan, who support our projects.
+Established in 1925 with 38 members, the Walter Hines Page Chapter National Society Daughters of the American Revolution (NSDAR or DAR) now has 120 members and over 550 associate members residing throughout the United Kingdom, as well as in the United States, France, Belgium, Ireland, Portugal, Norway and Australia, who support our projects.

 The Walter Hines Page Chapter (WHP) is named after Walter Hines Page, a former U.S. Ambassador to the Court of St. James's.
 Page is honoured at Westminster Abbey for his role influencing the U.S.A. to support Britain in World War I.